melezhik/outthentic-dsl/README.md

     with that string
     at the very end.

+Result - not verified

-\`begin:' \`end:' markers decorate \`text blocks' content. \`:being|:end' markers should not be followed by any text at the same line.
+\`begin:' \`end:' markers decorate \`text blocks' content.

+Markers should not be followed by any text at the same line.
-Also be aware if you leave "dangling" \`begin:' marker without closing \`end': somewhere else

-Parser will remain in a \`text block' mode till the end of check file, which is probably not you want:
+Also be aware if you leave "dangling" \`begin:' marker without closing \`end': somewhere else parser will remain in a \`text block' mode till the end of the file, which is probably not you want:

+Dsl code:

         begin:
             here we begin